luciusmagn/magnusi.tech/posts/huoh.md

 Shizo laughed: "A month?
 That's optimistic.
 I mean, I like to tell stories, but I'm no match for a cranky vindictive Brimes.
 Until the end of our journey, I say!
 Not a minute earlier."

-Fira was enjoying the smalltalk with her friends, but she noticed something that put her on her edge.
+Fira was enjoying the small-talk with her friends, but she noticed something that put her on her edge.
 There was someone watching her.

 A man donning a black dress with a black coat over it, and a black hat with a large white feather.
 Most of his